flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 		"PhotoStation_upload.lrplugin"
 ![](Screenshots-Windows/01-Install-Plugin.jpg)
  - Select the 'Photo StatLr' plugin, open the section 'General Settings' and make sure the paths to the required converters and tools are correct.\
  Note for MacOS: please use the real path of the tools, not a symbolic link!
-To find out the realpath of the convert tool for example, you may use the following command:\
+To find out the realpath of the magick tool for example, you may use the following command:\
-  `which convert | xargs realpath`
+  `which magick | xargs realpath`
  ![](Screenshots-Windows/03-Install_OK.jpg)

 # Description